 “On a scale of 0 to 10 can you tell me your level of pain today?”

 “Pain scale?” replies Mrs. Martin.
 “It feels like someone is prying my skull open with a serrated knife.
 Then they poke around for the remaining good piece of my brain and stick a fork in it.”

 On a pain scale of 0 to 10, a good day is 7 to 8.
 To those with chronic pain, “10” is sometimes insufficient.
 “Hurt” is also an understatement.
 A good day is measured by the ability to hold back tears.
 Often, you feel like curling up into a ball.
 You wish you could awaken from this unending nightmare.
 But you open your eyes and pain is there to greet you.
 Chronic pain begins with your first step out of bed in the morning.

-When mobile, just walking from a pharmacy aisle to the cashier feels like a hammer is pounding your head, neck, back, shoulder, hip, legs or feet.
+When mobile, just walking from a pharmacy aisle to the cashier feels like a hammer is pounding your head, neck, back, shoulder, hips, legs or feet.
 Chronic pain is the disappointment experienced when someone unintentionally drains you of the remaining 15 minutes you are able to stand.

 No Relief in Sight

-Now that you have an idea of what chronic pain is, what are doctors going to do about it?
+Now that we have an idea of what chronic pain is, what are doctors going to do about it?
 With an abundance of caution, very little, if anything, is done at first.
-Chronic pain sufferers may be told to take over-the-counter pain relievers and rest; exercise to the extent possible; use ice packs for up to 20 minutes.
+Chronic pain sufferers may be told to take over-the-counter pain relievers (NSAID) and rest; exercise to the extent possible; use ice packs for up to 20 minutes.
 “These things frequently heal on their own.”
-What are “these things?”
+But just what are “these things?”

 You close your lids and it feels like your eyeballs are rotating 180° backwards.
 A physician suggests increasing the dosage of a particular NSAID as a “safe” recourse.
 At these high dosages, they help with pain but are far from total relief.